oklas/react-through/docs/basics/Direct.md

 [core concepts](../introduction/CoreConcepts.md)
 before read this.

-Direct mapping is most simple usage.
-The `direct` means all props of your agent is directly mapped to destination associated container.
+Direct mapping is the simplest use.
+The `direct` means that all props of your agent are directly mapped to destination associated container.

-For example let's suppose area name is `indicator`.
-Then through container may be created with `throughDirect` like this:
+For example let's suppose the area name is an `indicator`.
+Then the through container may be created with `throughDirect` like this:

 ```js
 import {throughDirect} from 'react-through'